COSC3020/quicksort-pivot-nataliesleight/README.md

   - to use mathematically, G will be treated as two values when calculating probability to match the lower probability of n/4
 - H - too high bad pivot, probability of n/4

 As G makes up two portions of n/4, it can count as two separate probabilites when computing total possible number of combinations (counts for n/4 to n/2 and n/2 to 3n/4).
 With 4 options for 3 values, there are $4^3 = 64$ possible combinations (with 2 G's).
-For there to be a good pivot, only one G must be present in the three values (i.e. LGH, HHG, GLH) as the G will be selected as the median.
+For there to be a good pivot, at least one G must be present in the combination and there cannot be two L's or H's.
+If there are, one of the L's or H's will be selected as the median value (GHH, LLG, etc for bad pivot selections).
+Examples of combinations that will give good pivots are LHG, GGL, GHG, etc.

 For 2 options (L or H) for 3 values, there are $2^3 = 8$ possible combinations where G is not present.

-Out of the total 64 combinations (with 2 G's), 8 of them do not have a G and thus there is a $8/64 = 1/8$ probability that there is not a good pivot in the 3 selected values.
-Thus, there is a 7n/8 probability that a good pivot will be selected with the median-of-three method.
+There are six combinations where there are 2 L's or 2 G's: LLG, LGL, GLL, HHG, HGH, and GHH.
+Accounting for the two distinct G values, there are 12  in terms of the 64 combinations.

+Thus there are $8 + 12 = 20$ combinations out of the total 64 where a good pivot will not be chosen.
+Thus there are $64 - 20 = 44$ combinations of the 64 where a good pivot can be selected.
+Then the odds of selecting a good pivot are $44n/64 = 11n/16$.

-The probability of 7n/8 for median-of-three is much higher thatn the n/2 probability for picking the first element as the pivot.
+The probability of 11n/16 for median-of-three is much higher than the n/2 probability for picking the first element as the pivot, thus giving median-of-three a higher probability of selecting a good pivot than picking the first element.

 Add your answer to this markdown file.
 [This page](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions)